![]() |

 reading comprehension.
 This way the students can understand what the

-other subjects are all about.
-Again a dictionary is a must have.
-Usually if your children can read but are still having problems with reading comprehension in the content areas, switch off the TV and computer games.They just need more practice reading and that means reading more books whether fiction of nonfiction.
-They just need to upgrade their reading skills.
-Now in the content areas there are a lot of new words but after they have read them a few times they are not new so they should remember them.
 But the key is to keep reading.
 Kids who get left behind are the kids who just don’t read.
 But sadly nowadays there are very few kids who love reading.
 Where I teach only about 4 or 5 kids carry books to read with them at school.
 That is not very many.
 For more information about phonics courses I recommend including a Montessori course see our Teach Reading page.
+To have a chat to other parents and to find out more about learning to read go to our forum.Thank you for your time

 |